rist-ro/rl-introduction-notes/sutton_rl.md

 The successes around the game of Go, namely the AlphaGo family of algorithms all revolve around **MCTS used as a policy improvement operator**.
 MCTS is a more refined version of a rollout algorithm.

-Using MC seems to be necessary as there seems to be no search-based methods to  efficiently evaluate states and state-actions for Go (all previous best performing methods use MCTS).
+Using MC seems to be necessary as there seems to be no search-based methods to  efficiently evaluate states and state-actions for Go (all previous best-performing methods use MCTS).
 For example, with MCTS we can keep some subtree without fully discarding previous information like in generic MC.

 AlphaGo's version of MCTS called Asynchronous Policy and Value MCTS (APV-MCTS), unlike traditional MCTS uses both the rollout policy and the value function to evaluate nodes in the tree.
 APV-MCTS also **keeps track of edge visits** and selects those with the most.